bucketeer-io/openfeature-kotlin-client-sdk/README.md

 ### Evaluate a feature flag

-After the provider is set and no error is thrown, you can evaluate a feature flag using OpenFeatureAPI.
+After the provider is set and the provider's status is `OpenFeatureEvents.ProviderReady`, you can evaluate a feature flag using OpenFeatureAPI.

 ```kotlin
 val client = OpenFeatureAPI.getClient()